 Ritsuka wasn't sure he believed that.
 But, well, it was true that in their current position -- half twisted towards each other, but with their legs dangling over the edge of the couch -- there was only Soubi's arm at his back to hold them together.

 It didn't need to be so low, though.
 Soubi's fingers brushed the base of his tail and Ritsuka shuddered.
-He mewled.
 This wasn't how it supposed to go!
-This was just like before, Soubi always acting
+This was just like before, Soubi always acting and Ritsuka always reacting.

 Before he could change his mind, Ritsuka swung himself around until he was straddling Soubi's waist.
 "M-My legs were falling asleep," he said, defensively, when Soubi raised an eyebrow.